Tapppi/async-exit-hook/readme.md

 // All async hooks will work with uncaught errors when you have specified an uncaughtExceptionHandler throw new Error('awesome');

-//=> // Sync uncaughtExcpetion hooks called and retun
+//=> // Sync uncaughtExcpetion hooks called and return
 //=> '[Error: awesome]'
-//=> // Sync hooks called and retun
+//=> // Sync hooks called and return
 //=> 'exiting'
 //=> 'exiting 2'
 //=> // Async uncaughtException hooks return